dblana/predictability/README.md

 ## Data:
 All the datasets have been obtained from publicly available repositories.
-- Data sets used in real-time forecasting (late march), created from Spanish Ministry of Health and curated by DATADISTA: https://github.com/datadista/datasets/tree/master/COVID%2019/old_series
+- Data sets used in real-time forecasting (late march), officially reported by Spanish Ministry of Health and curated by DATADISTA: https://github.com/datadista/datasets/tree/master/COVID%2019/old_series
   + confirmed-march31.csv: Total number of confirmed cases (original data available until the 31st of march)
   + deaths-march31.csv: Total number of confirmed deaths (original data available until the 31st of march)